Welcome to the Ministry Of Education

 Contact information for the Deputy Minister's Office

 The branch leads corporate financial management activities for the Ministry.
 This work includes strategic and operational budget development; oversight of in-year financial management processes; and accounting for Ministry expenditures.
-Ministry expenditures are processed by Advanced Education, Employment and Labour which is managed through a shared service arrangement between the Ministries.
 The branch is the Ministry's primary liaison with Treasury Board branch; the Provincial Comptroller's office; and the Provincial Auditor's office.
-The branch is also responsible for the Ministry Enterprise Risk Management and Internal Audit functions.
+The branch is also responsible for Enterprise Risk Management, Lean, Program Review and Agreement Management and Accommodation activities.

 The Education Funding Branch provides responsible, accountable and equitable management of the PreK-12 financing system.
 The Branch also provides information to the public and education stakeholders on school division finance, management and administration.